The role of symmetry in driven propulsion at low Reynolds number: Dynamics of planar V-shaped propellers

 Let us focus on the details of the propulsion.
 Fig.~\ref{fig:parity_scheme}(e) illustrates the existence of two propulsive states related by the symmetry of a $\widehat{C}\widehat{P}$-even object.
 We assume arbitrary orientation of the V-shape with respect to the field so that its rotation could be accompanied by precession (or \emph{wobbling}).
 As $\widehat{C}\widehat{P}\sim \widehat{R}_2$, the $\widehat{R}_z\widehat{C}\widehat{P}$-symmetry implies that $\widehat{R}_z\widehat{R}_2$-rotation leads to another solution.
 Since $\widehat{C}\widehat{P}$ inverts linear velocities, the two solutions have opposite propulsion velocities.
-Thus a large collection of such propellers having random initial orientations would at most exhibit symmetric spreading with zero ensemble averaged velocity, as if it was a \emph{racemic mixture} having the same number of structures with opposite handedness \cite{asym}.
+As we shall demonstrate below, an individual $\widehat{C}\widehat{P}$-even objects can propel quite efficiently.
+The propulsion direction, $+z$- or $-z$, is controlled by the initial orientation which serves as to `spontaneously break the symmetry'.
+Thus a large collection of such propellers having random initial orientations would at most exhibit symmetric spreading with zero ensemble average velocity, as if it was a \emph{racemic mixture} having an equal number of structures with opposite handedness.
+Notice that the symmetry arguments concerning the V-shaped object in Fig.~\ref{fig:parity_scheme}(b) apply even if its two arms are unequal.

-Similar arguments can be applied to $\widehat{P}$-even objects.
-A stronger result, however, can be obtained in this case.
-One can show that any achiral magnetized object with $\bcalG\neq 0$ has its dipole moment $\bm m$ oriented along one of the principal rotation axes $\bm e_j$ [e.g., along $\bm e_2$, as in Fig.~\ref{fig:parity_scheme}(a)].
-This in turn can be shown to result in steady planar precession-free rotation, (or \emph{tumbling}), of the V-shape about another $\bm e_i$-axis. [$\bm e_3$ in Fig.~\ref{fig:parity_scheme}(d)].
-It follows that ${\bm e}_i$, $\bm{\mathit{\Omega}}$ and ${\bm L}$ are all parallel to $\hat{\bm z}$, so that the net propulsion velocity $\bm U \propto \mathcal{G}_{ii} \hat{\bm z}$.
-Since achirality demands $\mathcal{G}_{ii}=0$, neither of the two tumbling solutions shown in Fig.~\ref{fig:parity_scheme}(d) and related by $\widehat{P}\sim \widehat{R}_2$ yield any net propulsion \cite{fig1d}.
-This reasoning, however, only holds for structures with a permanent dipole.
-As we shall demonstrate below, individual achiral ($\widehat{P}$-even) \emph{polarizable} propellers can propel, as parity symmetry only guarantees that their ensemble average velocity vanishes.
+Similar arguments can be applied to the highly symmetric $\widehat{P}$-even object with a permanent magnetic dipole ${\bm m}$ as in Fig.~\ref{fig:parity_scheme}a.
+A stronger result, however, can be obtained in this case combining symmetry and geometric arguments.

+Although the shape of an arbitrary object can be infinitely complicated, in the low Reynolds-number regime we are guaranteed that its propulsion in the magnetic field is fully described in terms of a limited number of variables.
+Namely a (positive symmetric) tensor $\bcalF$ a pseudo-tensor $\bcalG$ (which w.l.o.g is also symmetric) and the pseudo vector $\bm{m}$ (in the case of a permanently magnetized object).
+Moreover the rotational equations involve only $\bcalF$ and $\bm{m}$.
+These facts put further restrictions on the possible behavior of chiral objects.
+Notice that if instead of an object with permanent dipole we have a \emph{polarizable} (i.e., superparamagnetic) object, then the analysis below has to be modified.